ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    ```
    {: pre}

-   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpath n; where mpath n is the WWID of the device.
+   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpathn; where mpathn is the WWID number of the device.

 3. Save the configuration file and exit the editor, if necessary.
-4. Start the multipath service so that the changes take effect.
+4. Start the multipath service.
    ```
    service multipath-tools start
    ```